venkatesh-pro/etrader-new-landingpage/README.md

-- add the feature of if bathroom selected only they can select the bathroom feature
 - new logo update for both ✅
-- check the overflow hidden in the parrent layout to work in confirmed page
-- responsive
 - fixed that chatmessage => need to work ✅
+- loading animation ✅
+- pricing update not working ✅
 - image
-- loading animation ✅
+- responsive
-- pricing update not working
+- check the overflow hidden in the parrent layout to work in confirmed page
+- add the feature of if bathroom selected only they can select the bathroom feature